drewjtaylor/express_scaffold_with_user_auth/README.md

 Steps before using for a different project:

+Update package.json title and description

+edit config.js to have your database name in the end of "mongoUrl" and as "mongoDbName" (currently "startupdb")

+Also in config.js, change 'secretKey' to be any long random string

+Add config.js to gitignore

+use OpenSSL to create "server.cert" and "server.key" using the following command:

+`openssl req -nodes -new -x509 -keyout server.key -out server.cert`

-Update package.json title and description edit config.js to have your database name in the end of "mongoUrl" and as "mongoDbName" (currently "startupdb") Also in config.js, change 'secretKey' to be any long random string Add config.js to gitignore use OpenSSL to create "server.cert" and "server.key", and add these files to "bin" folder Scrap or reconfigure the "eventsRouter" in "routes" and "Event.js" in "models" (currently has functionality to require user auth for certain things, post things, etc.)
+Add these files to "bin" folder

+Scrap or reconfigure the "eventsRouter" in "routes" and "Event.js" in "models" (currently has functionality to require user auth for certain things, post things, etc.)

 To use:

-run "deploy.sh" to boot up the mongo server in a terminal run "npm start" in another terminal to keep the server running as you make changes. test out your work with postman/insomnia/your working front-end
+run "deploy.sh" to boot up the mongo server in a terminal

+run "npm start" in another terminal to keep the server running as you make changes.

+test out your work with postman/insomnia/your working front-end

 An admin user will need to be manually created in mongoDB to use any routes that require such privelages.